I am co-authoring Game Misconduct, a book about fixing hockey’s toxic culture.

-I cover hockey the intersection between sports and social issues.
 My work has appeared in The Globe and Mail, PEN Transmissions, espnW and more.
 I have been interviewed by several outlets, inclduing the CBC.
-My essay, Hockey is For Everyone, was listed as a notable in the 2018 Best American Sportswriting anthology.
+My essay, Hockey is For Everyone, was listed as a notable in the 2019 Best American Sportswriting anthology.
+My piece No, This is Not a Watershed Moment for Hockey, was named a notable in the 2020 edition.

 The past decade of covering hockey — from boys and girls hockey to professional and collegiate women’s and men’s hockey — taught that hockey can heal and it can hurt.
 From observations and my personal expereince as a survivor of sexual assault and a woman of color, I learned just how unwelcoming hockey can be to minorities.
 I’ve made it my life’s mission to make hockey a better place for minorities by drawing attention to its flaws and how to fix them.